 949-200-8277 | Fax: 888-579-8818 [email protected]

-Perhaps the first thing to understand about a cash advance is that it is not a loan, but a purchase of the future receivables of the business.
-For example, the cash advance provider might purchase $23,000 worth of the future sales of the company in exchange for an upfront payment of $20,000.
-Over a negotiated period of time, typically ranging from six to eighteen months, the company will then provide a percentage of those receivables back to the cash advance provider, typically through daily or weekly payments, or through a percentage of daily credit card sales.
+Perhaps the first thing to understand about a business funding is that it is not a loan, but a purchase of the future receivables of the business.
+For example, the business funding provider might purchase $23,000 worth of the future sales of the company in exchange for an upfront payment of $20,000.
+Over a negotiated period of time, typically ranging from six to eighteen months, the company will then provide a percentage of those receivables back to the business funding provider, typically through daily or weekly payments, or through a percentage of daily credit card sales.

-Key features of a merchant cash advance are:
+Key features of a merchant business funding are:

 • Fast and easy application and approval process.
 In many cases, a business can receive cash in their bank account the same day they apply.